 In 1992 Turkey had already for more than two decades been sending its young men to Germany as guest workers.
 As Günther Wallraff so eminently describes in his book “Ganz Unten” that was not an altogether positive experience for them.
-On the other hand it gave the young men a salary to send home to their family, and perhaps even enough to finance a business at home in the booming tourism industry.
+On the other hand it gave the young men a salary to send home to their family.
+Perhaps even enough to finance a business at home in the booming tourism industry.
 There were many German tourists around and they (and some of us as well) were able to communicate in German with the locals.

 The beach area in Alanya is divided by a peninsula with a rocky hill.
-The western part, the Cleopatra beach, is the best known and has a mix of pebbles and sand, while the eastern one is quieter and consists mostly of sand.
+The western part, the Cleopatra beach, is the best known and has a mix of pebbles and sand.
+The eastern one is quieter and consists mostly of sand.
 They are not the most beautiful beaches I have seen and the town itself can hardly be described as picturesque.
 On the other hand it seemed kind of genuine.
 Turkey was at that time opening up to foreign visitors and we were entering a kind of life that seemed in accordance with the original.
 Whatever that may be…

 The cave inside is called Damlatas and has a 15,000 years old history.
 It comes complete with stalactites and stalagmites and is very picturesque.
-The air temperature holds a constant 24 degress and a humidity of more than 90 %.
+The air temperature holds a constant 24 degrees and a humidity of more than 90 %.

 Staying a fortnight in Alanya is quite boring unless you do something else but lie on the beach and walk the streets of a relatively small city centre.
-We had taken a boat trip around the cliff, entered the caves, climbed the castle, visited a “hamam” and even attended a “Turkish Night” with folk dancers.
+We had taken a boat trip around the cliff, entered the caves, climbed the castle.
+We had visited a “hamam” and even attended a “Turkish Night” with folk dancers.
 Now we were keen on doing something completely different.
 We joined a two-day tour to Pamukkale.

 Next chapter: Pamukkale